 Fredrik Sjögren is working as lecturer at the research subject Human work sceince, at the division Humans and Technology.

 Fredrik has an bachelor degree in gender studies, philosophy and sociology from Södertörn University College.
-Particular interests are sociological and philosophical questions on gender, subjectivation, and reification within ICT, ICT-surveillance, Marxist philosophy and theory, and questions on determinism in relation to technology.
+Particular interests are sociological and philosophical questions on gender, labor, subjectivation, and reification within and through technology, ICT-surveillance, Marxist philosophy and theory, and questions on determinism in relation to technology.